Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Key TakeawayKey takeaway

-Remote workers have reported higher productivity levels than when they worked in an office, and companies see improvements in profitability and customer engagement.
+Many remote workers report higher productivity levels than when they worked in an office, and companies see improvements in profitability and employee engagement.

 How often do employees want to work remotely?

-“Those who telecommute do not do so on a very frequent basis,” the authors of the 2015 Gallup study wrote, and to some extent, that notion remains true in 2022.
-The 2015 study was based on surveys of 1,011 adults age 18 and older in all 50 U.S. states and Washington, D.C.
-[Read related article: How to Decide if Telecommuting Should Be Permanent]
+• 2015: The 2015 Gallup study cited earlier indicated that working from home was more infrequent.
+“Those who telecommute do not do so on a very frequent basis,” the study’s authors wrote.
+(The 2015 study was based on surveys of 1,011 adults aged 18 and older in all 50 U.S. states and Washington, D.C.)

 How to implement an effective policy for remote work

-To help your remote employees maintain – and possibly increase – their productivity levels while telecommuting, an effective work-from-home policy is key.
+An effective telecommuting policy is vital to helping your remote employees maintain — and possibly increase — their productivity levels while working from home.
+Here are some essential steps to help you develop an effective remote work policy.

 TipTip